Xiaoyan-Li/Xiaoyan-Li.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-### 👋 Welcome

 I am an **Assistant Professor** in the Department of Mathematics and Computer Science at the **University of Lethbridge**.
 My research bridges **mathematics, computer science, and public health**, with a focus on developing *compositional, interpretable, and data-driven frameworks* for modeling complex dynamic systems.

-### 🧠 Research Vision

-I aim to create a new generation of modeling tools that combine the rigor of **applied category theory** with the flexibility of **machine learning** and **simulation**.
+I aim to create new-generation modeling tools that combine the rigor of **applied category theory** with the flexibility of **machine learning** and **simulation**.
 These frameworks enable modular and transparent integration of dynamic models across scales—from individual behaviors to population-level dynamics.

-### 🔬 Current Research Directions
+My **Current Research Directions** include:

 - **Compositional Dynamic Modeling** — developing categorical representations for system dynamics and agent-based models.
 - **AI-assisted Simulation** — integrating deep learning and probabilistic reasoning into dynamic modeling workflows.
 - **Public Health Applications** — modeling infectious diseases and population health interventions to support evidence-based decision-making.

-### 🚀 Opportunities

 I am currently recruiting **M.Sc. and Ph.D. students** who are interested in **applied category theory**, **AI in public health**, or **computational modeling of complex systems**.
 Please see the [Join](/join/) page for more details, or email me directly.

 ---

-> “Bridging theory and application through compositional thinking.”
+> <p style="color: gray; font-style: italic;">“Bridging theory and application through compositional thinking.”</p>

 <!--
 **_I am currently recruiting motivated Ph.D. and M.Sc. students._**